angycisneros/Cisco-CCNA-200-301/Intro-to-Networks/IOS-Navigation.md

 | ip protocols | Keyword or arg    |

 Important!
 Keyword is a specific parameter defined & arg is not predefined

+## First config command on any device: hostname

+By default, there is a default name and it should be changed to sth more descriptive.
+Important naming guidelines:

+    - Start with a letter
+    - No spaces
+    - End with a letter or digit
+    - Use only letters, digits and dashes
+    - Max 64 characters

+Example: There are 7 switches spanning seven different floors and they are interconnected together in a network.

+The first one will have this config:

+`Switch# conf t`

+`Switch(config)# hostname Switch-F1`

+`Switch-F1(config)#`